bakerscott/CU-Sabermetrics-Final/README.md

 # CU-Sabermetrics-Final
-Final project for CSCI 4831: Sabermetrics as University of Colorado, Boulder
+Final project for CSCI 4831: Sabermetrics at University of Colorado, Boulder